TheRealN8/drawing-pad/README.md

 potential additions:
 - Zoom in and out feature
+- Dot on screen to show where stroke will be placed
 - Eraser tool
 - background option when download (displays colored background, currently transparent background)
 - fill feature